 An international creative community

-It's a golden opportunity to meet up and collaborate with like minded peers from around the world.
+Studying here is a golden opportunity to meet up and collaborate with like-minded peers from around the world.
 A key part of our approach to learning involves working with others whether as peers, mentors, collaborators, audience or fellow travellers.
 Passion is always better shared!

 In the end it doesn’t matter what we say or do.
 What matters is what our students are doing during their time with us.
 Watch one of our favourite videos directed, shot and edited by our filmmaking students, starring their fellow acting colleagues and decide for yourselves.

 The most important prerequisite for attending any course at Catalyst is that you must be passionate about building and developing your skills as a filmmaker.

 Our short courses are designed to be accessible to anyone so we do not require any level of academic certification to apply.
 To qualify you should usually be aged 18 or over.
 If you're coming from outside the EU, a holiday/travel visa will usually suffice.

 For more information, please contact a member of the team.
 We love to chat!
 Please reach out to us at firstname.lastname@example.org or call us at +49 30 2900 9052.

 Course dates: Monday 17 June – Friday 12 July 2024

 Although our final deadline for Summer Short Courses is Friday 17 May 2024, we strongly recommend that you apply by our priority deadline (5 April 2024) for your best chances of securing a spot on your chosen course.
 If the course is full, you will be added to a waiting list.

 Enrolment fee*: €495